cschreib/cschreib.github.io/_posts/2017-06-12-trusting-the-black-box.markdown

 Let us consider, for illustration, a very silly tool I wrote for this article.
 The tool is called ```blackbox-hypot```.
 It reads a plain text file containing two numbers ```a``` and ```b``` on each line, and outputs in another plain text file the square root of the sum of  ```a^2``` and ```b^2```, for each pair of numbers.
 You can get and compile the source code [here](https://github.com/cschreib/cschreib.github.io/tree/master/codes/blackbox-hypot).
 With the information I just gave you, you can run the program on all the values you want and obtain the most wanted root sum of squares.
 That's what a tool is.

 But is _using_ the tool really _all_ you need?
-All tools will tell you: "Give me _X_, and I will give you the corresponding _Y_".
+All tools will tell you: "Give me X, and I will give you the corresponding Y".
 As scientists, our first reflex should be to doubt.
-Is it really _Y_ we are given?
-And if not, how far is the tool from actually giving us the true value of _Y_?
+Is it really Y we are given?
+And if not, how far is the tool from actually giving us the true value of Y?
 The answer to this question is not always easy to obtain, even though it is obviously crucial.

 Just from what I told you about ```blackbox-hypot``` above, do you know how accurate its result is?
 No, not at all.
 For all you know, the code could return the correct value only within a factor of two.
 Or a random number.